-31.1 Redundancy is provided for in the NES.

-- 31.2 An employee is entitled to be paid redundancy pay by the employer if the employee's employment is terminated: - (a) at the employer's initiative because the employer no longer requires the job done by the employee to be done by anyone, except where this is due to the ordinary and customary turnover of labour; or - (b) because of the insolvency or bankruptcy of the employer. - 31.3 Minimum Payments - (a) Where the employee is under 45 years of age, the employer shall pay the employee
+- 31.1 Redundancy entitlements are provided for in the NES. - 31.2 An employee is entitled to be paid redundancy pay by the employer if the employee's employment is terminated: - (a) at the employer's initiative because the employer no longer requires the job done by the employee to be done by anyone, except where this is due to the ordinary and customary turnover of labour; or - (b) because of the insolvency or bankruptcy of the employer.

+31.3 Minimum Payments

+(a) Where the employee is under 45 years of age, the employer shall pay the employee:

-Minimum Years of Service Retrenchment Pay
+Minimum Years of Service Redundancy Pay

 Less than 1 year Nil

-1 year and less than 2 years 4 weeks pay
+1 year and less than 2 years 4 weeks' pay

-2 years and less than 3 years 7 weeks pay
+2 year and less than 3 years 7 weeks' pay

-3 years and less than 4 years 10 weeks pay
+3 year and less than 4 years 10 weeks' pay

-4 years and less than 5 years 12 weeks pay
+4 year and less than 5 years 12 weeks' pay

-5 years and less than 6 years 14 weeks pay
+5 year and less than 6 years 14 weeks' pay

-6 years and over 16 weeks pay.
+6 years and over 16 weeks' pay